Salesforce Connector for SSIS

-Salesforce Connector for SSISIn this article you will learn how to quickly and efficiently integrate Salesforce data in SSIS without coding.
-We will use high-performance Salesforce Connector to easily connect to Salesforce and then access the data inside SSIS.
-Salesforce Connector can be used to extract/load large amount of data from/in Salesforce.com without any programming.
-You can use simple Table mode or Query mode with full SOQL query language support (SOQL=Salesforce.com Object Query Language).
-Let's follow the steps below to see how we can accomplish that!
 Salesforce Connector for SSIS is based on ZappySys Native SSIS Connector Framework which is a part of SSIS PowerPack.
 It is a collection of high-performance SSIS connectors that enable you to integrate data with virtually any data provider supported by SSIS, including SQL Server.
-SSIS PowerPack supports various file formats, sources and destinations, including REST/SOAP API, SFTP/FTP, storage services, and plain files, to mention a few (if you are new to SSIS and SSIS PowerPack, find out more on how to use them). |
+SSIS PowerPack supports various file formats, sources and destinations, including REST/SOAP API, SFTP/FTP, storage services, and plain files, to mention a few (if you are new to SSIS and SSIS PowerPack, find out more on how to use them).

 Video Tutorial - Integrate Salesforce data in SSIS

-This video covers following and more so watch carefully.
-After watching this video follow the steps described in this article.
+This video covers the following topics and more, so please watch carefully.
+After watching the video, follow the steps outlined in this article:

-- How to download / install required driver for
+- How to download and install the required PowerPack for Salesforce integration in SSIS

-Salesforce integration in SSIS - How to configure connection for
+- How to configure the connection for Salesforce

-Salesforce Connection in SSIS
+- How to use the Salesforce in SSIS

 Prerequisites